 Yeah.
 What happened was basically Marcy who is really a great character because she is so thoughtful about her own obsession with Rod and she is constantly mooning it over.
 Anyway, she has got this Rod room that is a shrine to Rod, it has every single piece of Rod Stewart memorabilia you can imagine.
 It also has a shirt Rod once wore framed on the wall.
 It has the glass that he once drank from on the set of The View.
 So, in the car was Rod Stewart – this is after the ceremony.
 I am in the limo with him and his fiance or maybe she is now his wife, Penny Lancaster and we are driving back to his house and I say, ‘You know this woman Marcy’ because she had nominated him to be on the Walk of Fame.
 ‘Oh!
 Of course, I know her.’
 I said well, did you know she has got a Rod room?
 She has got your shirt framed on the wall, a glass that you once drank from.
 Do you find this weird at all?
 And there was this moment where he looked at me and I was thinking about how he is going to answer the question.

 And then he said, ‘No, I just think it is wonderful.
-You need fans, you need something to give meaning to your life and that is – I am a big soccer fan and she is a big fan of me and that is great.
+You need fans, you need something to give meaning to your life and that is – I am a big soccer fan and she is a big fan of mine and that is great.
 The crazier they are about me the better basically.’
 I could not tell whether he genuinely meant that, or whether this was something he was saying carefully because he did not want to offend his fans because he knew his fans.
 Or whether he has just been in the spotlight so long that it seemed totally normal to him that someone would have his shirt and a glass he once drank from setup in a shrine to him.

 But there was this kind of weird symbiotic relationship that seemed to exist between the two of them.
 For Marcy, it was this need to have someone to put up on a pedestal, to be in this exalted position which she devoted a shrine to.
-For him there was a certain need to have these people putting him up on the shrine and so there is this weird kind of dynamic they both seemed somewhat comfortable with.
+For him, there was a certain need to have these people putting him up on the shrine and so there is this weird kind of dynamic they both seemed somewhat comfortable with.

-The chapter is actually called ‘A Choice of Worship: Rod vs. God’ and I remember she was saying how she travels all these hundred of miles to see Rod Stewart but she is not sure that if Jesus came back to earth she would travel to see him.
+The chapter is actually called ‘A Choice of Worship: Rod vs. God’ and I remember she was saying how she travels all these hundreds of miles to see Rod Stewart but she is not sure that if Jesus came back to earth she would travel to see him.
 You talked about whether celebrity worship is the new religion.

 Yeah.
 To some extent it is.
 When I was in Pittsburg visiting Marcy, there is this moment where she is talking about whether she devoting too much energy to Rod and not enough to God.
 And then eventually she invites her pastor over the following evening and invites me back for the three of us to have a discussion, me and her and pastor.
 She is actually a pretty observing Christian and so the pastor is doing a good job.
 He is asking her about what Rod does for her and what God does for her and what the differences are.
 And she says, ‘The thing about God is I know He is all powerful and I don’t really compare Rod to Him.’
 But what Rod offered her was he was accessible.
 When Rod showed up, he showed up with all the lights and the glamour and she could go to his concert and see him and occasionally he would point down to her.
 There was accessibility to Rod that there is not to God, because ultimately God is all about faith and is totally abstract.